FCNC, CP violation and implications for some rare decays in an SU(4)_L X U(1)_X extension of the standard model: Constraints and implications for rare decays

 \subsection{Constraints from $K^0 - \bar K^0$ and $B^0_q - \bar B^0_q$ mixing}

 We start by focusing on the bounds on the parameter space of the 3-4-1 extension associated to the down-like quark mixing parameters.
 Two possible analyses can be carried out.
-The first one, followed by many authors both in 3-3-1 models \cite{GomezDumm:1994tz,Rodriguez:2004mw,Diaz:2004fs} and in 3-4-1 extensions \cite{lasanchez35008, lasanchez259, waponce55007, Nisperuza:2009xm, Villada:2009iu}, consist in to assume a texture for the mixing matrix in order to obtain bounds on the mass of the heavy gauge bosons.
-In the opposite approach, one can fix these masses and obtain some information on the size of the corresponding mixing matrix elements \cite{Cabarcas:2007my, Promberger:2007py, Liu:1993gy}.
-Here we follow this second approach.
-Since in our approximation the $Z_2$ and $Z_3$ mass scales are of the same order (see Sec.~\ref{sec:sec2}), we select values for $m_{Z_3}$ in the typical range $1-5$ TeV.
+The first one, followed in several works both in 3-3-1 models \cite{331-2} and in 3-4-1 extensions \cite{341-2, Nisperuza:2009xm, Villada:2009iu}, consist in to assume a texture for the mixing matrix in order to obtain bounds on the mass of the heavy gauge bosons.
+In the opposite approach, one can fix these masses and obtain some information on the size of the corresponding mixing matrix elements \cite{Liu:1993gy, Cabarcas:2007my, Promberger:2007py}.
+Here we follow this second approach with fixed values of $m_{Z_3}$ in the range $1-5$ TeV.

 In previous studies on flavour physics observables in different models, the numerical analysis was simplified by setting all input parameters to their central values and allowing instead $\Delta M_K$, $\varepsilon_K$, $\Delta M_d$, $\Delta M_s$, $|\varepsilon_K|$ and $\sin \Phi_d$ to differ from their experimental values by $\pm 50\%$, $\pm 40\%$, $\pm 40\%$, $\pm 40\%$, $\pm 20\%$ and $\pm 8\%$, respectively.
 This simplifying assumption was justified in order to determine the size of possible effects on observables that have not been well measured so far.
 In recent analysis, however, an improved error analysis has been done that enable us to draw more accurate conclusions in view of the recent significant improvements in the experimental constraints and in the lattice determinations of the non-perturbative parameter.
 Therefore, in what follows, we will take all input parameters to be flatly distributed within their $1\sigma$ ranges indicated in Table~\ref{tab:2}.
 At the same time, we require the observables $|\varepsilon_K|$, $\Delta M_d$, $\Delta M_s$ and $\sin \Phi_d$, resulting from the SM and the 3-4-1 contributions, to lie within their experimental $1\sigma$ ranges.
 In the case of $\Delta M_K$, where the theoretical uncertainty is large due to unknown long-distance contributions, we allow the generated value to lie within $\pm 30\%$ of its experimental central value.